joeniederer/Strava_Data_Project_SQL_PowerBI/README_strava_data_cleaning.txt

-# 🏃‍♂️ Strava Running Data Cleaning: Marathon Goals Project
+# Data Cleaning

-This document outlines the data cleaning process applied to a Strava dataset in preparation for marathon training analysis.
-The aim was to prepare clean, standardized, and relevant data for effective pace and performance evaluation.
+This document outlines the data cleaning process applied to a Strava dataset in preparation for running data diagnostic analysis.
+The aim was to prepare cleaned, standardised, and relevant data.

 ---

-## 🔄 Data Cleaning Workflow
+##  Data Cleaning Workflow

 1. **Import Data**
 2. **Check for Duplicates**